 With the greatest respect towards anyone who has written about this subject in the past, I believe the perpetuating existence of the Remembrance Poppy Day within the British Commonwealth countries (formerly ‘Empire’) should be credited to one person alone.

 Of course, rightly so, Canadian John McCrea exists at the heart of every historical account.
-The physician from Guelph, Ontario who immortalised the poppy when he wrote his 1915 poem ‘In Flanders Fields’ (whilst serving as a CEF artillery officer in Belgium) has given inspiration to so many.
+The physician from Guelph, Ontario, wrote his poem ‘In Flanders Fields’ whilst serving as a CEF artillery officer in Belgium, in 1915.
+Immortalising poppies, it gave inspiration to many.

 Even in the United States of America, where it appears the poppy (as a remembrance emblem) is not being embraced to the same extent as in the other First World War Allied countries, I believe Madame Guérin should be given credit for any person found wearing the poppy as a memorial symbol there today.

 There are numerous accounts of the ‘Remembrance Poppy’ story-line and its participants, together with many conflicting interpretations of events plus countless firm opinions on the subject.
-Always, Canadian Physician Major John McCrae and his 1915 poem ‘In Flanders Fields’ are documented first.
+Always, Canadian Physician Major John McCrae and his Great War poem ‘In Flanders Fields’ are documented first in the history.

 Whenever and wherever Anna Guérin & Moїna Michael are mentioned together, Miss Michael is usually credited with Madame Guérin’s involvement in the ‘Remembrance Poppy’ timeline.
-In fact, people could be forgiven for believing that Madame Guérin actually commandeered the whole idea from Miss Michael and Madame was inspired by her – such are the inferences made.
-But I have discovered evidence that will, hopefully, encourage people to think differently.
+In fact, people could be forgiven for believing that Madame Guérin actually commandeered the whole idea from Miss Michael and Madame Guérin was inspired by her – such are the inferences made.
+But I have discovered evidence that will, hopefully, encourage people to think differently about the subject.

-Anna married young; soon became a mother; and ran a school in a French colony for nearly 12 years.
+Anna married young; soon became a mother of two daughters; and ran a school in a French colony for approximately twelve years.
 She was very determined that indigenous girls should reach their full potential.
-Over time, Anna was given the awards l‘Officier d’Académie’ (Silver Palms); l‘Officier de l’Instruction Publique’ (Golden Palms); and, possibly, l’Ordre du Nichan for services to France.
+In time, Anna was given the awards l‘Officier d’Académie (Silver Palms); l‘Officier de l’Instruction Publique (Golden Palms); and, reportedly, l’Ordre du Nichan for services to France.
+She was awarded a ‘Victory Liberty Loan Medallion’ for her services to the United States of America … for campaigning work during 1917 – 1919.

 Fate decreed that Anna divorced; remarried; and became “Madame E. Guérin” – she would become known as the “Poppy Lady of France” or “Poppy Lady from France”.
-Whilst her JP husband carried on his judicial duties, she went to Great Britain and lectured there for approximately 4 years – under the auspices of the ‘Alliance Française’ organisation.
+Whilst her JP husband carried on his judicial duties in Africa, she went to Great Britain and lectured there for approximately 4 years – under auspices of the ‘Alliance Française’ organisation.
 Her two daughters were schooled in London for a while.
-She went to the USA in 1914 – initially, as an ‘Alliance Française’ lecturer.
+She went to the USA soon after World War One broke out in 1914 – initially, as an ‘Alliance Française’ lecturer.
 She was passionate about the French culture and language; and education.

-However, once in the USA, Anna lectured at thousands of First World War patriotic ‘drives’ (even before the USA entered the war).
+Once in the USA, Anna covertly raised funds for France and the Red Cross and, once the country entered the War, she lectured at thousands of First World War patriotic ‘drives’.
 In the USA, she was a formidable fundraiser during and after the First World War – for the war effort and for France.
 She was called “the greatest of all the war speakers”.
 She had an enviable, dynamic presence e.g. she could canvass areas just recently canvassed by others and bring in thousands more dollars.

 Contemplating that era, I believe that many who read ‘In Flanders Fields’ or saw the fragile poppy growing on the First World War battlefields were emotionally moved contemporaneous with each other but I believe it was fate that Madame Guérin was there to work her magic with the symbolic bloom and take the poem’s sentiments further … to a different dimension.